 Martha and Jemima Downes were the daughters of Abraham and Ann Downes.
 The 1881 census finds the sisters aged 18 and 16 respectively, living in Bow Street, Great Ellingham with their widowed mother.
-I have already written about Abraham and Ann Downes and their daughters in a blog ‘Six Weddings and Several Funerals‘ (01 October 2019).

 The Robert Leeder referred to in the case may well have been the 55 year old Robert Leeder found living in Church Street, Great Ellingham on the 1881 census.
 Robert was born in Old Buckenham and his occupation a shepherd.